-Section 16(a) of the Securities Exchange Act of 1934, as amended, requires directors and certain officers of the Company, and persons who own more than 10% of the outstanding shares of the Company's Common Stock, to file with the Securities and Exchange Commission (the "SEC") initial reports of ownership and reports of changes in ownership of Common Stock.
+Section 16(a) of the Securities Exchange Act of 1934, as amended, requires directors and certain officers of the Company, and persons who own more than 10% of the outstanding shares of the Company's Common Stock, to file with the Securities and Exchange Commission initial reports of changes in ownership of Common Stock.
 Such persons are required by SEC regulations to furnish the Company with copies of all Section 16(a) forms they file.
-Based solely on a review of the copies of such reports furnished to the Company by such persons and their written representations that such reports accurately reflect all reportable transactions and holdings, the Company believes that during 2004 all such persons filed such reports on a timely basis.
+Based solely on a review of the copies of such reports furnished to the Company by such persons and their written representations that such reports accurately reflect all reportable transactions and holdings, the Company believes that during 2005 all such persons filed such reports on a timely basis, except that Walter O'Brien did not timely file two Form 4's to report the sale of stock within two days of the sale.
+These Form 4's were filed one business day later.